Exhibition

 Share

-How does one make art in the face of genocide?
-There is no singular nor simple answer to this question, as we are not speaking of a closed chapter but of a catastrophe unfolding in real time.
+There is no singular nor simple answer to this question, as we are not speaking of a closed chapter but of a catastrophe unfolding in real-time.

 Witnessing a genocide induces a state of panic and relentless horror, leading to devastation and despair.
 Palestinian artist Ruba Salameh finds her way forward through abstract painting, weaving her own narrative while connecting across generations to art historian and artist Kamal Boullata’s work.
 Seeking filiation and meaning amid a lingering sense of loss and powerlessness, Salameh finds a transformative moment in Boullata’s Homage to the Flag (1995), whose legacy continues to echo and resonate through successive generations.

-The works focus less on reimagining flags as objects and more on tracing the emotional afterlife of their colors and how they manifest and shape a collective identity.
-Salameh’s choice of chromatic reduction in most of the paintings draws a powerful connection to a long lineage of Palestinian artists for whom the flag has symbolized both hope and censorship.
+The works focus less on reimagining flags as objects and more on tracing the emotional afterlife of their colours and how they manifest and shape a collective identity.
+Salameh’s choice of chromatic reduction in many of the paintings draws a powerful connection to a long lineage of Palestinian artists for whom the flag has symbolised both hope and censorship.
 Historically banned or suppressed, the flag’s palette has long stood in defiance of repression and silencing.
 Here, abstraction and reduction serve as a constraint that holds open a space for both grief and dissent.
 Many of the works in the exhibition were set aside for months, even years, then revisited and layered repeatedly until they arrived at their final form.